Day & Night in Lamai - Koh Samui Guides

 • Reservations strongly recommended, especially for the Sunday Roast and the sunset window

-Dr Frogs Bar & Grill - beach dining on Koh Samui
+Dr Frogs Bar & Grill - restaurants cafes on Koh Samui

 4.4(990)